Comparisons12 min read

 Einstein 1 Sales $500/user/month Everything + Data Cloud, Agentforce, Slack

-Important note: These are base prices.
-Marketing Cloud, Service Cloud, and various add-ons are billed separately.
-Many Salesforce customers report that their actual cost is 2-3x the listed per-user price once you factor in add-ons, implementation, and admin costs.
+Quick heads-up: These base prices don't include everything.
+Marketing Cloud, Service Cloud, and add-ons are billed separately.
+Many customers find their actual spend ends up 2-3x the per-user price once you factor in add-ons, implementation, and admin costs.

 Try Salesforce